pennlabs/frontend-challenge-f22/README.md

 src/                   Where the JS logic is components/          Contains all React components
-    Cart.js            Basic component for the course cart Courses.js         Basic component for rendering courses
+    Cart.tsx           Basic component for the course cart Courses.tsx        Basic component for rendering courses
-    Nav.js             Basic component for the navbar
+    Nav.tsx            Basic component for the navbar
     ...
 Feel free to add other components

   data/                Contains data rendered by the components
     courses.json       Contains information on CIS courses at Penn

   App.css              CSS for the app
-  App.js               Root component for the app index.js             Renders the React app
+  App.tsx              Root component for the app index.tsx            Renders the React app
   ...
 ```